-The Washington State Senate Democrats are made up of 28 legislators representing communities from Bellingham to Vancouver, Ocean Shores to Spokane, and many communities in between.
+The Washington State Senate Democrats are made up of 29 legislators representing communities from Bellingham to Vancouver, Sequim to Spokane, and many communities in between.
 We are guided by the principle of “Putting People First.”
 Senate Democrats advocate for and pass legislation aimed at improving the lives of the nearly 8 million people that call Washington home.

-Senate Democrats are working to increase funding for public schools, improve health care outcomes, expand access to democracy, provide equitable opportunities for all, protect immigrants, and create pathways toward a clean energy future.
+Senate Democrats are working to expand access to affordable housing, improve health care outcomes, strengthen our democracy, provide equitable opportunities for all, create safer communities, and speed up our transition to a clean energy economy.

 3rd Legislative District - Spokane